 Video showing trapped particles moving due to the changing SLM pattern.

-Damage Threshold Data for Thorlabs' Exulus Spatial Light Modulator
+Damage Threshold Data for Thorlabs' Exulus Spatial Light Modulators

-The specifications to the right are measured data for Thorlabs' Exulus Spatial Light Modulator.
+The specifications to the right are measured data for Thorlabs' Exulus Spatial Light Modulators.

 Laser Induced Damage Threshold Tutorial